Montana Manning: Life and career

 Manning played the role of fashion designer and social media "diva" Jasmine in the 2018 American independent romantic drama film Daddy Issues.
 Manning's performance was praised by Justin Lowe from The Hollywood Reporter, writing that Manning made Jasmine the "center of every character's attention and desire" due to the actress' "straightforward take on relationship dynamics proves both refreshing and empowering".
 Manning's performance was also praised by Zoe Crombie from Film Enquiry, opining that whilst Manning was not given a lot to do, she was "captivating as Jasmine, fully realising the alluring and sensuous character established in the script, as well as giving her a toughness that aids Maya's character development well".
 Manning appeared in the 2015 comedy film Legacy.
 The actress also featured in the 2018 comedy-mystery film Beverly Hills Ghost.
 She later guest-starred in the BBC soap opera Doctors as patient Samya Mahmoud in the episode that originally aired on 25 November 2020.

 Manning appeared action thriller film in the 2021 Wrath of Man.
 Manning played Emily in the 2022 Hallmark Christmas movie Jolly Good Christmas.
 In 2025, it was announced that Manning had joined the cast of the Christmas action comedy film Jingle All the Slay.

 Influences

-Manning has said that she has been inspired by Will Smith since a young age, and has said that she respects him for refusing to swear in his films and music, in contrast to other actors that would go against what they believe in order to be in productions as they feel that they have to.
+Manning has said that she has been inspired by Will Smith since a young age.
+Manning respected Smith for refusing to swear in his films and music, in contrast to other actors that would go against what they believe in order to be in productions.
 The actress has said that she loves psychological horror and action films and would love to act in them.
 She has also cited Naomie Harris as being an inspiration to Black and British actresses.